Posts on

 • If you know any senior full-stack developers interested in working on the software for my current project, please introduce us!

-Week two hundred sixty-two was another week of learning.
+Week two hundred sixty-seven was another week of learning.
 Looking forward to next week!